-Royal Brompton & Harefield NHS Foundation Trust takes seriously its role of ensuring staff are well supported, trained and, if appropriate, supervised in their research endeavours.
-It offers a variety of research training sessions as well as opportunities for research staff to meet and share best practice and research experiences.
+Royal Brompton and Harefield hospitals takes seriously its role of ensuring staff are well supported, trained and, if appropriate, supervised in their research endeavours.
+We offer a variety of research training sessions, research funding opportunities as well as the chance for research staff to meet and share best practice and research experiences.

 The research office runs a regular research induction programme to assist new researchers in getting started in their research activities.
-It is recommended induction is delivered within your first four to six weeks at the Trust and will include:
+It is recommended induction is delivered within your first four to six weeks at the Royal Brompton and Harefield hospitals and will include:

 - Research office staff and support - what we do and who to contact